openbmc/docs/designs/design-template.md

 Developer impact?
 Upgradability impact?

 ### Organizational
-Does this repository require a new repository?
-(Yes, No) Who will be the initial maintainer(s) of this repository?
+- Does this repository require a new repository?
+(Yes, No)
+- Who will be the initial maintainer(s) of this repository?
+- Which repositories are expected to be modified to execute this design?
+- Make a list, and add listed repository maintainers to the gerrit review.

 ## Testing
 How will this be tested?
 How will this feature impact CI testing?